marintoro/Rainbow/README.md

 and a reward signal.
 The goal of the agent is to maximize the sum of accumulated rewards and thus the agent needs to think about sequence of actions rather than instantaneous ones.
-The Atari benchmark is really valuable for evaluating general AI algorithm as it includes more than 50 games with highly variable task to solve from simple paddle control in the ball game Pong to complex labyrinth exploration in Montezuma's Revenge which remains unsolved by general algorithms up to today. <br/><br/>
+The Atari benchmark is valuable for evaluating general AI algorithms as it includes more than 50 games displaying high variability in the task to solve, ranging from simple paddle control in the ball game Pong to complex labyrinth exploration in Montezuma's Revenge which remains unsolved by general algorithms up to today. <br/><br/>